Skip to content

 Electrs (github.com/romanz/electrs) and Fulcrum (github.com/cculianu/Fulcrum) are personal Electrum server implementations that build an address index over your full node's blockchain and serve Electrum protocol queries locally.

 Fulcrum (github.com/cculianu/Fulcrum) is written in C++ and indexes faster on machines with 8 GB+ RAM.
-On an Intel NUC-13 with adequate RAM, Fulcrum handles higher concurrent query loads better, relevant if you plan to run a Lightning Network home node alongside your Bitcoin node and connect multiple wallet instances.
+On an Intel NUC-13 with adequate RAM, Fulcrum handles higher concurrent query loads better, useful if you plan to run a Lightning Network home node alongside your Bitcoin node and connect multiple wallet instances.

-In Electrum wallet (electrum.org): Server settings → elect your node's LAN IP on port 50002.
+In Electrum wallet (electrum.org): Server settings → enter your node's LAN IP on port 50002.
 In Sparrow: Server → Electrum Server → enter IP:50002.
 For Tor users: configure Electrs or Fulcrum to listen on a .onion address so wallets can connect without exposing your LAN IP.

 Step 8 Back Up Your Wallet and Configuration